sbhbenjamin/tp/docs/UserGuide.md

 Example: `delete 3` deletes the 3rd task in Harmonia.

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
-You can key `list` to see the sequence of tasks in the list to check the index of the task you wish to delete.
+You can key `list` to check the index of the task you wish to delete.
 </div>

 [Return to Top](#table-of-contents-toc)